How to make it possible to roll back after migrating MySQL from on-premises to an AWS environment.

 The replication information remaining in Aurora is no longer needed, so we will reset it.

-To set up Aurora → on-premises replication, make a note of the Aurora binlog position.
+To set up Aurora to on-premises replication, I'll make a note of the Aurora binlog position.

 アジアパシフィック (東京)ap-northeast-1-bundle.pe

-Change master on the on-premises MySQL server to make Aurora the master.
+Change the master on the on-premises MySQL instance to make Aurora the master.

-Execute CHANGE MASTER on the on-premise MySQL.
-Specify the LOG_FILE and Position you noted down earlier.
+Run CHANGE MASTER on the on-premises MySQL.
+Specify the LOG_FILE and Position values you noted down earlier.

-Please note that if a failover occurs on the Aurora side, replication with on-premises will stop.
+Please note that if a failover or similar event occurs on the Aurora side, replication with the on-premises system will stop.

 Points to note

-When connecting to Aurora with the MySQL client, do not use the MySQL 8.0 client.
+When connecting to Aurora with a MySQL client, do not use the MySQL 8.0 client.

 Aurora v2 (MySQL 5.7) incorporates some MySQL 8.0 features through its own implementation.

-TLS connections to Aurora require a certificate bundle provided by AWS.
+A TLS connection to Aurora requires a certificate bundle provided by AWS.

-When I set up replication with on-premise as the master, I used a self-signed certificate.
+When I built the replication with the on-premises system as the master, I used a self-signed certificate,

-If Aurora is the master, you cannot use a self-signed certificate, so you must use the certificate bundle provided by AWS.
+If Aurora is the master instance, you cannot use a self-signed certificate, so use the certificate bundle provided by AWS.

-This time, we introduced a method to revert if something happens when migrating MySQL to AWS.
+This time, we introduced a method for rolling back to the previous state if something goes wrong during the MySQL migration to AWS.